 Cooperation in the EU and at other international forums

-The Ministry of Economic Affairs and Employment promotes economic growth, employment and competitiveness in the EU and at other international forums by
+The Ministry of Economic Affairs and Employment promotes sustainable economic growth, employment and competitiveness in the EU and other international forums.
+Ensuring better conditions for business operations and employment by:

 - simplifying regulation in the European Union (EU), by ensuring more effective implementation of EU programmes and by reducing the regulatory burden of companies arising from EU legislation